 - Happened in the James Bond film Goldeneye and the WWII feature film Memphis Belle.

-- In Peter Jackson's remake of King Kong, one of the biplanes smashes into another biplane.
+- In Peter Jackson's King Kong (2005), one of the biplanes smashes into another biplane.
 Possibly justified as Kong did kind of throw the plane at the other one.